An Uncertainty-Aware Generalization Framework for Cardiovascular Image Segmentation: Conclusion

 \section{Conclusion}

 We present a novel model, UU-Mamba, specifically developed for the purpose of segmenting cardiovascular MRI and CT data.
 This model combines the U-Mamba architecture with an uncertainty-aware loss function and the SAM optimizer, resulting in a substantial enhancement of biological picture segmentation.
 It achieves improved generalization and boundary accuracy.
 The uncertainty-aware loss function integrates region-based, distribution-based, and pixel-based losses to enhance segmentation performance by effectively managing jobs and prioritizing confident predictions.
 Simultaneously, the SAM optimizer directs the model towards flat minima in the loss landscape, improving its ability to withstand challenges and decreasing the likelihood of overfitting, ultimately resulting in more accurate segmentation.

 Aside from doing our main tests on the ACDC dataset~\cite{bernard2018deep}, we also assessed the performance of UU-Mamba on two other datasets: ImageCAS~\cite{zeng2023imagecas} and Aorta~\cite{imran2024cis, krebs2024volumetric}.
 The model scored the greatest average DSC, NSD, and MSE on the ImageCAS dataset, demonstrating a considerable improvement compared to the baseline models.
 UU-Mamba demonstrated superior performance compared to other models on the Aorta dataset, earning the greatest average DSC in 17 out of 24 anatomical regions and the highest average NSD in 13 out of 24 anatomical regions.
 The data illustrate that the model is highly effective in different anatomical regions and segmentation tasks, highlighting its versatility and strength in numerous medical imaging situations.
 The comparative analysis conducted on five prominent models establishes the superiority of UU-Mamba.
 It achieves a DSC of 92.787\% on the ACDC dataset, demonstrating high accuracy and robustness in segmenting various datasets, such as ImageCAS and Aorta.

-{\bf Future work} will involve examining supplementary data augmentation strategies, exploring other ways for modeling uncertainty, and validating the model on bigger and more varied datasets.
+Future work will involve examining supplementary data augmentation strategies, exploring other ways for modeling uncertainty, and validating the model on bigger and more varied datasets.
 Our main objective is to improve and expand the UU-Mamba technique in order to enhance automated medical imaging.

-\textbf{Acknowledgments.} This work is supported by the University at Albany Start-up Grant.
-The authors appreciate the computational resource provided by the University at Albany -- SUNY.